HNBowen/auto-park/README.md

 ## Installation
 Clone the repo and run `npm install` to install dependencies.
-Create a .config file in the root directory.
-This file is gitignored as it will contain an email and password.
+Create a `.config` file in the root directory.
+This file is gitignored as it will contain your email and the api key for MailGun.
 Export the following constants (all strings):
   - email (the email to send the confirmation to)
-  - password (password for that email address)
   - property (the name of the property where you will be parking.
 Title case is used (e.g. The Aparement Complex))
   - visitingPhoneNumber (number of the person you are visiting)
   - visitingUnitNumber (number of the unit you are visiting)